Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 Advanced Topics
 ^^^^^^^^^^^^^^^
-This section is meant for advanced users who want to train the models on custom datasets which are extremely large and either don't fit on CPU or GPU memory.
+This section is meant for advanced users who want to train the models on custom datasets which are extremely large and either do not fit on CPU or GPU memory.

 AmpliGraph has various types of graph partitioners which can be used to partition the data.
-Partitioning is necessary to split the large datasets into multiple chuncks.
+Partitioning is necessary to split large datasets into multiple chunks that singularly fits in memory, thus overcoming the issue of handling huge amounts of data that would not fit in memory otherwise.
 During training, the entire dataset is not loaded in memory.
-Instead, some of the chuncks created earlier would be loaded and the model would train on these chuncks.
-Once it finishes operating on one chunk, it will unload and load the next chunck.
-Thus, a partitioned training is performed to overcome the issues related to insufficient memory.
+Instead, a single chunk is created, loaded in memory and the model is trained on it.
+Once the model finishes operating on one chunk, it unloads it and loads the next one.

-The users can use ``GraphDataLoader`` class to load these type of datasets.
+The users can use ``GraphDataLoader`` class to load large datasets.
 The API details are described below.

 .. currentmodule:: ampligraph.datasets